 - The institution Swiss Banking Ombudsman took up its duties in April 1993.
 Since then the office is well established and deals with an increasing number of enquiries (currently about 2000 a year).

-- The Banking Ombudsman also runs a Central Claims Office for persons searching for dormant assets.
+- The Banking Ombudsman also runs a Central Claims Office for persons searching for dormant assets (Search for assets).

-- Marco Franchetti is the actual Banking Ombudsman since July 2013.
-He is supported by a multilingual team of lawyers, economists and bankingspecialists.
+- Marco Franchetti is the Banking Ombudsman since July 2013.
+He is supported by a multilingual team of lawyers, economists and banking specialists.

 - The Banking Ombudsman deals with specific complaints which are raised against banks based in Switzerland.

 - The Banking Ombudsman is independent and neutral and he treats inquiries strictly confidential.